Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 5600 XT should perform just a bit faster than the Radeon HD 6990 overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 5600 XT should be just a bit faster than the Radeon HD 6990 overall. (explain)

-Texel RateThe Radeon RX 5600 XT will be much (more or less 24%) faster with regards to AF than the Radeon HD 6990. (explain)
+Texel RateThe Radeon RX 5600 XT will be much (approximately 24%) better at anisotropic filtering than the Radeon HD 6990. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 5600 XT is the winner, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 5600 XT is superior to the Radeon HD 6990, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison